Journey Church Council: Council Qualifications, Role, Etc.

 - Providing accountability to the Leadership Team, ensuring the policies, vision, and values determined by the Council are being carried out.

 Members of the Journey Church Council are nominated by the congregation and undergo a robust screening and interview process before they are eligible for election to the Council.
 Accepting the volunteer role of a Member of the Council is not something to be taken lightly; Council Members make extensive time commitments and take on deep spiritual responsibility in leading Journey Church, and we are grateful for their selfless service on our behalf.

 - Cannot be nominated by self or spouse.

 - Council Members must have been a part of Journey Church for at least three years.

-- Council Members must be Partners of Journey Church (or have their Partnership in-process).
+- Council Members must be Members of Journey Church (or have their Membership in-process).

 - Must have served in a significant capacity for at least two years, preferably in a leadership role.

 - Must be known and approved for consideration by a Staff Member, a member of Journey’s Leadership Team, and/or a member of the Council.